StevenBlack/vocab/million-dollar-words.md

 ### uvula
 The little glob of flesh that hangs down at the back of the mouth.
-You often see one wobbling when cartoon characters yell, and children always mistake it for a tonsil.

 ### uxorious
 Completely enamored with one's wife, in fact overly so.
-A man who is completely submissive to his spouse is uxorious.

 ### vacuous
 Empty-headed; without ideas or purpose.
-It's often used to describe someone who is attractive but dumb.
-Chippendale's male strippers are a paradigm (see paradigm) for vacuity.

 ### vagary